hqasmei/my-bun-react-shadcn-postgres-project/README.md

 - **Developer Experience**: TypeScript provides type safety across the entire stack.
 - **Maintainability**: The modular architecture makes it easy to update or replace individual components.
 - **Scalability**: Each part of the stack is designed to handle growth, from the database to the frontend.
+- **Security**: Better Auth provides a robust authentication system that follows OAuth best practices, eliminating the need to build complex authentication flows from scratch.
+- **Cross-Origin Architecture**: The separate frontend and backend servers (ports 3000 and 3001) demonstrate proper CORS configuration for secure cross-origin requests with authentication.

 ## Tech Stack 💻